A19 road: Distinctions

 In 2024, the A19 topped a survey of road users by Transport Focus, with an 85% satisfaction rating, up from 6th place with 77% in 2023.

 Incidents

 In November 1986 a tanker loaded with toluene overturned and caught fire near Brookfield.
 The driver and the occupants of three cars were injured.
 The fire burned for eight hours and led to residents being warned by Cleveland Police of potentially toxic fumes.
 The fire service later criticised the police response as a "massive overreaction".

 In 1988 a stretch of the road in Teesside was notoriously accident prone.
 In a now famous interview, then local councillor Mr Davidson appeared on TV to declare the road safe.
-During the interview, a crash took place directly behind him.
+During the interview, a car lost control and veered off the road while another car was rear-ended directly behind him.

 In June 2008 a fuel tanker began leaking oil from its engine covering a mile-long stretch, including a bend, before stopping near Hartlepool.
 A small fire broke out and cars began sliding, although none crashed.
 The fire service shut down the road to clean it.